uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/calibration.rst

 ------------

 **SOILC** is the target value for soil carbon pools.
-It is estimated separately for the fibric layer, the humic layer and the top 1-m of the mineral layer.
+It is estimated separately for the fibric layer, the humic layer and the top 1 meter of the mineral layer.

 **ORGN** is the target value of the soil nitrogen pool.
-In contract to SOILC, ORGN is estimated for the organic layer *and* the top 1-m mineral soil.
+In contract to SOILC, ORGN is estimated for the organic layer *and* the top 1 meter mineral soil.
 It is usually estimated from the soil carbons pools and estimated C:N ratios.

 **AVLN** is the target value for soil available nitrogen.
 By definition, this pool is estimated across the rooting depth only (indicated in the parameter file